 His mother, whose name was Margaret, was a pious and praying woman.
 She was so religious in all the duties of her home, that she was esteemed a model, for the imitation of others.
-His parents at first were very poor-so that little Martin had often to help his mother in gathering sticks and wood about the mines in Mansfeld, which she carried home to make the fire.
-But though poor, they taught little Martin to fear God, and keep his commandments, and constantly prayed for the Lord's blessing upon their child, that he might grow up a good, Christian man.
-It is a great blessing, children, to have pious parents.
-Better to be poor, with a pious home, than to be rich and live in a splendid house, where there is no fear of God, and no prayer.
+His parents at first were very poor-so that little Marin had often to help his mother in gathering sticks and wood about the mines in Mansfeld, which she carried home to make the fire.
+But though poor, they taught little Marin to fear God, and keep his commandments, and constantly prayed for the Lord's blessing upon their child, that he might grow up a good, Christian man.
+It is a great blessing, children, to have pieus parents.
+Better to be poor, with a pieus home, than to be rich and live in a splendid house, where there is no flear of God, and no prayer.
 And God has often honored the pious poor by raising up their children to be great and good men.
 Three of the great Reformers were taken from the humblest homes.
-Zuingle was the son of an Alpine shepherd-Melanchthon of a smith, and Luther of a poor miner.
-"Hath not God chosen the poor of this world rich in faith!"
-You see, then, that there was nothing remarkable about the childhood of this great man.
-He began life in the cralle, and gradually grew out of it, as other men.
+Zoingle was the son of an Alpine shepherd-Melanchthon of a smith, and Luther of the second of the sec You see, then, that there was nothing remarkable about the childhood of this great man.
+He began life in the cradle, and gradually grew out of it, as other men.
 There are no strange stories told about him as a boy, as about the boyhood of some other great men.
-It is said of Schiller, that when he was a boy, he used to climb trees to see where the lightning came from -but nothing of this kind is told of Luther's childhood.
+It is said of Schiller, that when he was a boy, he used to climb trees to see where the lightning came from - but nothing of this kind is told of Luther's childhood.
 CHAPTER II.